-By the end of 2021, women are projected to control $72 trillion in private wealth.
+By the end of 2030, women are projected to control $72 trillion in private wealth.
 Without a doubt, financial conversations will occur more frequently as a result.
-Women's desire for competent and ethical financial planning advice will also increase but finding a financial advisor who will listen to their concerns should be a top priority.
+A woman's desire for competent and ethical financial planning advice will also increase but finding a financial advisor who will listen to their concerns should be a top priority.

 Here's the bottom line: Nearly all women will become the sole financial decision maker in their household at some point in time.
 To help ensure women can comfortably navigate both short and long-term financial goals – such as enjoying their retirement years without the fear of outliving their savings – they need to start saving and investing, early and often.